lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/README.md

 - Use Terra.bio Notebook
 - Test Docker Container Image for Pipeline
 - Orchestrate Containers with GKE (Kubernetes)
+- Use Pipelines API
 - Use Cromwell and WDL for Pipeline
 - Use Terra.bio Workflow
+- Use Nextflow for Pipeline
 - Use dsub for Pipeline
-- Use Nextflow for Pipeline
 - Use Galaxy for Pipeline

 The sections of the reference architecture outlined in red will be covered.